 Residence Hall Computing Resources

 The Residence Hall is provided with a fiber-optic network backbone propagated across a 1000Base-T Ethernet network (the “Network”) on each floor occupied by Peabody Institute students as well as WiFi access throughout the building.
-IT@Peabody maintains and monitors the network and oversees, either itself or with Johns Hopkins Central IT Team’s assistance, the configuration and maintenance of the Network’s hardware equipment, wiring, and Internet connectivity.
+IT@Peabody maintains and monitors the network and oversees, either itself or with the IT@JH team’s assistance, the configuration and maintenance of the Network’s hardware equipment, wiring, and Internet connectivity.

 Preventing Connectivity Problems